aleccool213/blog/src/pages/2017-12-21-mac-stack/index.md

 path: "/mac-stack/"
 ---

-The typical situation goes as follows:
+The average workday goes as follows:

 * Coworker comes to my desk to ask me a question
 * Sees something radical happening on screen